What Does an Africa Safari Cost?

 Your Safari Guide

-However, we keep a small team of outstanding guides in Tanzania and Kenya to ensure that each client has a spectacular safari.
-For itineraries featuring Tanzania’s northern circuit or Kenya’s Masai Mara Game Reserve, we can tell you who your guide will be ahead of your safari.
+However, we keep a small team of outstanding guides in Tanzania and Kenya and a private specialist Bushman safari guide in Botswana to ensure that each client has a spectacular safari.
+For itineraries featuring Tanzania’s northern circuit or Kenya’s Masai Mara Game Reserve, and case by case in Botswana, we can tell you who your guide will be ahead of your safari.

 We do provide excellent pricing and value within the bespoke top-quality safari market segment.
 We do our best to include deals and recommend low seasons or best value accommodation choices (more expensive is not always a better experience!), and other proven secrets to provide the best pricing for your dream safari.